 These figures make for depressing reading, with considerable progress required across many of the more traditionally male-dominated subjects such as Engineering and the Biological and Physical Sciences.
 More worryingly still, the higher up the scale you go, the less women are represented, with female academics holding very few of the top leadership positions in Welsh universities.
 There is no justification for this and it has to be addressed seriously; we will always struggle to recruit more women to these areas without further opportunities for women in these fields and examples of high-profile female leaders in post.

-It’s worth noting that there are already plenty of brilliant groups in existence who are fighting back against these kind of inequalities.
+It’s worth noting that there are already plenty of brilliant groups in existence who are fighting back against these kind of inequalities and pushing for progress for women.
 The University of South Wales is home to one such example; the Women in Academia@USW network acknowledges that women make up 40% of the staff at the University, but only 20% of the Professoriate.
 The network aims to combat the latter figure by providing a forum for support, discussion and shared experience among female members and is a model of the kind of network we need to see rolled out across other universities and sectors in Wales.

-The creation of a Women’s Ambassador role, made up of not just one woman, but a team of women from throughout education, arts and politics in Wales might be an excellent starting point.
-A team of women prepared to fight for, promote and speak out about the rights of women across Wales, a team which could advise and inspire progress to ensure that equality and respect for women is achieved in all areas.
+The creation of a Women’s Ambassador role, made up of not just one woman, but a team of women from throughout education, arts and politics in Wales might be an excellent starting point for progress for women.
+A team of women prepared to fight for, promote and speak out about the rights of women across Wales, a team which could advise and inspire progress to ensure that equality, respect, and progress for women is achieved in all areas.
 This team would need Welsh Government and cross-platform support to be fully successful, but could be the step needed to monitor progress towards the promotion and support for women’s rights in Wales.
 Similar models are already in place in Scotland, where there is a Women’s Enterprise group which works to champion the progression of women in business.
 The model is there, the effort simply needs to be made to create and instil a relevant body for education, culture and politics in Wales.

 Writing this I feel compelled to add that I am not suggesting for one moment that everything in the arts world is fair and equal in Wales; it’s really not and, as Gary Raymond’s recent article noted, there is still a long way to go to ensure that Welsh culture is equal and diverse.
 Just because there are women in leadership roles does not mean that there are not cases of discrimination, or worse, at all levels.
 Having women in these roles is a positive step, but ultimately it is just that – a single step.
 If we genuinely want to achieve equality and gender parity in Wales we need to turn our attention to solving these problems at all levels and we can all make a difference in that respect.
 If you’re out there and you feel like we need to do better in Wales, share your ideas, speak up, shout out, question any decision which doesn’t seem as it if it has the best interest of our young women at heart.
 Equality is in everyone’s interests and if we are to achieve it, we need everyone’s interest and everyone’s support.